Table of Contents

 Thriveworks is our top choice for couples who want to choose their own therapist.
 Their directory has multiple filters for selecting a therapist based on the language spoken, counseling approach, and more.
 We also like that many Thriveworks providers offer in-person options in addition to their audio and video offerings.

 Who should consider Thriveworks: Thriveworks is a great choice for couples with insurance coverage through one of the 585+ insurance plans partnered with the platform.
+It provides support for couples with all different needs and highlights specialists for LGBTQ+ couples.

 Who should consider other options: Uninsured or underinsured individuals will find that the self-pay price of $200 per session is one of the most expensive online therapy options.